Fentanyl Lollipops

 • Use of opioids more frequently than needed

-• Use leading to decreasing productivity significantly
+• Use leading to significantly decreased productivity

 • Obsessing over the next opioid use